MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/try-microsoft-defender-for-office-365.md

      For users or groups, you can use most identifiers (name, display name, alias, email address, account name, etc.), but the corresponding display name is shown in the results.
 For users, enter an asterisk (\*) by itself to see all available values.

    > [!NOTE]
-   > You can change these selections after you finish setting up the evaluation.
+   > You can change these selections after you finish setting up the trial as described in the [Manage your trial](#manage-your-evaluation-or-trial-of-defender-for-office-365) section.
    >
    > Multiple different types of conditions or exceptions are not additive; they're inclusive.
-The evaluation is applied *only* to those recipients that match *all* of the specified recipient filters.
-For example, you configure a recipient filter condition with the following values:
+The evaluation or trial is applied *only* to those recipients that match *all* of the specified recipient filters.
+For example, you configure a condition with the following values:
    >
-   > - The recipient is: romain@contoso.com
+   > - **Users**: romain@contoso.com
-   > - The recipient is a member of: Executives
+   > - **Groups**: Executives
    >
-   > The evaluation is applied to romain@contoso.com *only* if he's also a member of the Executives group.
-If he's not a member of the group, then the evaluation is not applied to him.
+   > The evaluation or trial is applied to romain@contoso.com *only* if he's also a member of the Executives group.
+If he's not a member of the group, then the evaluation or trial is not applied to him.
    >
-   > Likewise, if you use the same recipient filter as an exception to the evaluation, the evaluation is not applied to romain@contoso.com *only* if he's also a member of the Executives group.
-If he's not a member of the group, then the evaluation still applies to him.
+   > Likewise, if you use the same recipient filter as an exception, the evaluation or trial is not applied to romain@contoso.com *only* if he's also a member of the Executives group.
+If he's not a member of the group, then the evaluation or trial still applies to him.

    When you're finished, click **Continue**.